 According to the National Institute on Aging the most common forms of abuse in nursing homes are physical abuse, emotional abuse, neglect, abandonment, sexual abuse, and financial abuse.(5)

 Medical Problems and Abuse

 Often serious medical problems are signs of abuse or neglect.
 Bed sores, septic shock, renal failure, dehydration, UTIs, and other medical concerns that are not discovered or are left untreated for too long are often caused by abuse or neglect.
 Nursing homes that over prescribe a sedative or anti-psychotic drugs to manage residents are committing abuse.
 A nursing home is supposed to provide competent medical care and if your senior is suffering from declines in cognitive function such as Alzheimer’s disease, has memory issues, is suffering from an untreated or under treated health problem or is overmedicated, this is a concern.

 Studies also show that is a patient is aggressive or resists care, the result could be caretakers that response to such residents with rough handling and abuse.(4)

 How to Detect Nursing Home Abuse

-If you notice an unusual change in behavior or emotional reactions by your loved one, it is a sign that all may not be well.
+If you notice an unusual change in behavior, pain, or emotional reactions by your loved one, it is a sign that all may not be well.
 Keep a close accounting of your senior’s belongings and access he or she has to money or financial accounts or legal documents.
 If something is missing or a change is made, report it.
 Above all, listen to your instincts.

 How to Report Nursing Home Abuse